 Many self-employed business owners wrongly assume that their retirement options are more limited than those available to employees of large corporations, who often have access to an employer-sponsored 401(k).

-This being said, the solo 401(k) rules can be a little complicated, but thankfully I have put together this guide for you.
+This being said, the solo 401(k) rules can be a little complicated, but thankfully I’ve put together this guide for you.

 Let’s start with the basics.

 A solo 401(k) plan is a 401(k) for a self-employed individual.
 It retains all of the great tax-saving features of a group 401(k) you would find at a large corporation — but with far less compliance to deal with.
 This is because most of the compliance involved with group 401(k) plans has to do with fairness among employees, but this obviously isn’t an issue for a self-employed person who won’t seek to be unfair against him- or herself.

 Solo 401(k) plans come by many other names, including: